If you want to prevent pests from infiltrating your soil from the jump, you need to learn how to use diatomaceous earth in the garden!

 This is one of the most underutilized pest prevention methods in the horticulture industry, and we believe the reason for this is lack of knowledge.

 Because once you learn all the benefits of using diatomaceous earth in the garden, you’ll be implementing this approach for life.

 We’ll cover all these in just a moment.
 And then we’ll actually teach you everything you need to know about how to use diatomaceous earth in the garden, and keep crawling insects at bay for good!

 Let’s start by covering what exactly this mouthful of a phrase actually is.

 What Is Diatomaceous Earth?

 Diatomaceous earth is considered a form of grow media by some growers, but, t’s really more of an organic, proactive pest control method.

 These look like small little white rocks, not too unlike growstones.
 But, they are far more complex than that.
 These chunks are essentially fossilized skeletons of diatoms.

-Diatoms are a microscopic, single-celled aquatic organism.
+Diatoms are microscopic, single-celled aquatic organisms.
 Interestingly enough, they are composed of a natural substance you may already be familiar with - silica.